TristanBrattinga/cssttr/README.md

 </div>
 ```

-Now for the styling, I start by applying some basic styling to the sides:
+To make the first setup for building the cube I have applied this styling:

 ```css
 .space {